 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of Facilities Engineer II that make less than that salary.
 For example 50% of the people who perform the job of Facilities Engineer II are expected to make less than the median.

 Plans and implements the design of plants, offices, and production lines in order to maximize the use of available space and improve production efficiency.
-Estimates costs related to layout design, including equipment and materials, labor, etc and monitors the construction process.
+Estimates costs related to layout design, including equipment and materials, labor, etc. and monitors the construction process.
 Researches production/processing equipment or fixtures for purchase and gathers data relating to their ability to meet organizational needs.
 Ensures that established efficiency and safety targets are met.
-Requires a bachelor's degree in engineering and 3-6 years of experience in the field or in a related area.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on limited experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-A wide degree of creativity and latitude is expected.
+Requires a bachelor's degree in engineering and.
 Typically reports to a supervisor or manager.
+Typically requires 2 to 4 years of related experience.
+Gaining exposure to some of the complex tasks within the job function.
+Occasionally directed in several aspects of the work.
 View full job description